The Latin word, from which the English word “desert” is derived, describes an area without people.

 Strangely, not all black bears are black despite their name being a direct contradiction.
 Their appearance and color might vary greatly.

-These animals that live in the desert don’t have particular food preferences and a diverse diet.
+These animals in the desert don’t have particular food preferences and a diverse diet.

 A black bear can survive on the desert’s offerings of insects, grasses, roots, insects, and anything in between; however, they don’t tend to turn their noses up at little desert prey.